noahclements/CivLife/README.md

 # CivLife
-textbase game where you conquer the world
+A textbase game where you conquer the world!!